LabXchange is an online community for learning, sharing, and collaboration.

 Promote human health

-LabXchange’s focus on biology and biotechnology will support healthcare-related research and contribute to SDG #3 – Good Health and Well-Being, which seeks to ensure healthy lives and promote well-being for all at all ages.
+LabXchange’s biology and biotechnology content will contribute to SDG #3 – Good Health and Well-Being, which seeks to ensure healthy lives and promote well-being for all at all ages.

 LabXchange will facilitate global collaboration on the SDGs by providing ways to connect with people who share interests or offer complementary skills, and to build creative solutions together.